canonical/launchpad-manual/docs/user/how-to/launchpadlib/using-launchpadlib.rst

        from launchpadlib.launchpad import Launchpad
        launchpad = Launchpad.login_anonymously('just testing', 'production', cachedir, version='devel')

-- The first argument to ``Launchpad.login_anonymously()`` is a string that identifies the web service client.
+- ``Launchpad.login_anonymously()`` is a string that  identifies the web service client.
 We use this string to gauge client  popularity and detect buggy or inefficient clients.
 Here, though, we're just  testing.

 - The second argument tells launchpadlib which Launchpad instance to run against.
   Here, we're using ``production``, which is mapped to the web service root on the